-As at December 31, 2022, an amount of \$1,250,000 (December 31, 2021 - \$450,000), included in accounts payable and accrued liabilities, was owed to directors and officers of the Company.
+As at December 31, 2023, an amount of approximately \$227,800 (December 31, 2021 - \$1,250,000), included in accounts payable and accrued liabilities, was owed to directors and officers of the Company.
 Such amounts are unsecured and non-interest bearing.

-During the year ended December 31, 2022, the Company paid \$7,500 to Troilus Gold Corp. for office space and administrative services.
-Mr. Blake Hylands, the Company's Chief Executive Officer, is an officer of Troilus Gold Corp.
-As well, Mr. Tom Olesinski, the Company's Chief Financial Officer, is a director of Troilus Gold Corp.
+During the three and twelve months ended December 31, 2023, the Company paid \$32,424 and \$67,360 respectively to Troilus Gold Corp. for office space, administrative services and reimbursable costs.
+As at December 31, 2023, a balance of \$315 is payable to Troilus Gold Corp.
+Mr. Blake Hylands, the Company's Chief Executive Officer, is a former officer of Troilus Gold Corp.
+As well, Mr. Tom Olesinski, the Company's Chief Financial Officer, is a director of Troilus Gold Corp and Mr. Ian Pritchard, a new director of the Company, is an officer of Troilus Gold Corp.